Wildlife & Animals – Meru NP

 Wildlife Highlights

-Most people will appreciate Meru for its northern specials, which are animals that are specially adapted to arid conditions.
+Meru is developing a reputation for lion and leopard sightings (look for the latter draped along a branch close to the rivers).
+Meru is also known for its northern Kenyan specials, which are specially adapted to arid conditions.
 The reticulated giraffe is distinguishable by its dramatic pattern.
-Grevy's zebra occur alongside the smaller and more common plains zebra.
-This is one of few places to encounter the shy lesser kudu and the impressive-looking Beisa oryx.
-Most odd of them all is the gerenuk with its elongated neck.
+This is one of few places to encounter the shy lesser kudu, the impressive-looking Beisa oryx, and the gerenuk with its elongated neck.

 Best Time for Wildlife Viewing

 Wildlife viewing in Meru is best during the Dry season (June to October) when animals gather around predictable water sources.
-Spotting animals is usually more difficult during the long rains (March to May) and short rains (November to December), when the grass tends to be very high.
-In the rainy season, elephants move out of the park.
+Spotting animals is usually more difficult during the long rains (March to May) and short rains (November to December) when the grass tends to be very high.
+In the rainy season, elephants and some other species move out of the park.

 Wildlife Rating